How to Repair Pitting Corrosion

 Epoxy-based composite applied to fill the pits

-Once the live leak had been sealed, the heavy pitting on the pipes was filled with an epoxy-based composite (Belzona 1111).
-This solution cures at room temperature, so no hot work is involved, and also it offers reduced health and safety risks due to being solvent-free.
+Once the live leak had been sealed, the team moved on to the pitted metal repair using an epoxy-based composite Belzona 1111 (Super Metal).
+This solution cures at room temperature, so no hot work is involved, and it offers reduced health and safety risks due to being solvent-free.

 Find out more about this application, read the case study below:

-Pitting corrosion and bi-metallic corrosion in the HVAC industry
+Case Study: Pitting Corrosion and Bi-Metallic Corrosion in the HVAC Industry

 Heat exchangers are commonplace in the Heating, Ventilation and Air Conditioning (HVAC) industry.
 They work by transferring heat from one place to another.
 Heat exchangers can be found in many different places, usually working to heat or cool buildings or helping engines and machines to work more efficiently.